George D. McCreary: Political career

 McCreary was elected treasurer of the city and county of Philadelphia in November 1891, and served until 1895.
 He was then elected as a Republican to the Fifty-eighth and to the four succeeding Congresses, serving as chairman of the United States House Committee on Ventilation and Acoustics during the Sixty-first Congress and on the Banking and Currency Commission.
+He was one of 14 representatives, all Republicans, to oppose the Sixteenth Amendment to the United States Constitution, which imposed a federal income tax.

 He was not a candidate for renomination in 1912.

 Personal life

 On June 18, 1878, McCreary married Kate R. Howell.

 McCreary supported several charities including the sponsorship of a tea service at the Sunday Breakfast Rescue Mission homeless shelter, the Red Bank Sanatorium, the Whosoever Will Mission and the Pennsylvania Humane Society.
 He was also the treasurer of the Philadelphia Sketch Club and vice president of the Franklin Reformatory School.

 Death and interment

 McCreary died on July 26, 1915, in Philadelphia and was interred in Laurel Hill Cemetery.